NATIONAL FIRST RESPONDERS DAY

 NATIONAL FIRST RESPONDERS DAY HISTORY

 In 2019, the United States Senate passed a resolution designating October 28th as National First Responders Day to honor the men and women putting their lives on the line.
+Additionally, many states have proclaimed October 28th as National First Responders Day and others recognize the observance on different dates throughout the year.

 The All Clear Foundation supports a joint resolution from both houses of Congress proclaiming an annual observance.
 The organization urges you to sign the petition for a national declaration of the day.